 Awarded in 2012, this project will lead to improved water quality in the Great Lakes by reducing stormwater runoff and the incidence of combined sewer overflows.
-To accomplish this, the team will establish a neighborhood-based network of small-parcel green infrastructure (GI) projects on vacant land in three Great Lakes cities.
+The team will establish a neighborhood-based network of small-parcel green infrastructure (GI) projects on vacant land in three Great Lakes cities.
 They will determine the potential for urban neighborhoods with an abundance of vacant land to serve as a GI network.
 This project will be the first to test the effectiveness of aggregated small parcels as a viable strategy for effective GI and stormwater management.
-It will also be the first to develop a simple GI portfolio that will be replicable across cities in the Great Lakes region.
 The team will work with local community partners in the cities of Buffalo, NY; Cleveland, OH; and Gary, IN-cities with high commercial and residential land vacancy; aging sewer/stormwater infrastructure; and a demonstrated interest and capacity for an interdisciplinary approach to green infrastructure.

-This project is the result of a successful convening and planning phase which brought together experts from fourteen cities around the Great Lakes to assess the regional interest of reusing vacant urban lands as green infrastructure.
-The team will continue to develop this network by holding at least two regional meetings and by creating a regional community of practice-a Great Lakes Vacant Land and Green Infrastructure Collaborative that will engage stakeholders from the original fourteen cities and be expanded to include other stake holders from around the Great Lakes.
+The team will continue to develop the network by holding at least two regional meetings and by creating a regional community of practice-a Great Lakes Vacant Land and Green Infrastructure Collaborative that will engage stakeholders from the original fourteen cities and be expanded to include other stake holders from around the Great Lakes.